Integrations

 Improved app governance

 The Betty Blocks platform offers a myriad of solid governance tools, which can also be applied to how an API behaves.
-By adding governance tools in the form of custom permissions, roles, and viewing rights, admins have complete control over data and application security.
-This is especially useful for developers who wish to integrate third-party APIs but wish to add governance settings in line with company security policy to the application.
-For more information about governance tools available on the Betty Blocks platform, check out our dedicated governance page.
+By adding governance tools in the form of custom permissions, roles, and viewing rights, admins have control over data security.

 Smoother API orchestration